 - 30% for women age 35-37

 - 11% for women age 41-42

-Chances of having twins with IVF
+Chances of Having Twins with IVF

 If you have IVF, you will have a higher chance of having twins or multiples.
-Having twins or multiples puts you at a higher risk for having a miscarriage or other pregnancy complications.
-During each IVF cycle you can transfer up to four embryos.
+Having twins or multiples puts you at a higher risk of having a miscarriage or other pregnancy complications.
+During each IVF cycle, you can transfer up to four embryos.
 Transferring four embryos will improve your chances of getting pregnant, but it will also increase your chances of having a multiple pregnancy.
 According to the CDC, the percentage of IVF pregnancies with twins is approximately:

 - 33% for women under age 35

 - 22% for women age 38-40